department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange.md

       title: On U.S. Navy and Coast Guard Ships in Vietnam
       description: Between January 9, 1962, and May 7, 1975
     - url: /disability/eligibility/hazardous-materials-exposure/agent-orange/vietnam-waters/
-      title: In Waters in or near Vietnam
+      title: In waters in or near Vietnam
       description: Between January 9, 1962, and May 7, 1975
 aliases:
   - /disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/